foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-4.md

 ### Creating a new layer

 While it is entirely possible to edit the ref record directly, it would mean that you would have to do it all over again whenever the USSEP updated.
-For any edit like this and, later on, patches I highly recommend creating new plugins instead of directly editing the mod(s) in question.
+For any edit like this and later on for patches I highly recommend creating new plugins instead of directly editing the mod(s) in question.
 It is also much easier to keep track of custom changes if they are in separate plugins.

 - Right-click the **Unofficial Skyrim Special Edition Patch.esp** column in the right pane.
 - Select **Copy as override into ...** to copy the layer into another plugin.

 ![SSEEdit Create Layer](/Pictures/embers/module-1/sseedit-create-layer.png)

 The warning window that now appears will always show up the first time you edit anything in an SSEEdit session.
 It can be turned off and I recommend doing that eventually.
-When changing anything in SSEEdit, it is important to keep in mind that there is no "Undo" button; if you make a mistake, you need to close without saving your changes and start over.
+When changing anything in SSEEdit, it is important to keep in mind that there is no "Undo" button; if you make a mistake, you need to restore the previous state manually or close without saving your changes and start over.
 It is also possible to save manually during a longer session.
-However, all of this is irrelevant for now.
+However, this is mostly irrelevant for now.

 - Click **Yes I'm absolutely sure** to acknowledge the warning and proceed.
 - A new window will pop up with various different plugins that the record can be copied into.